 Sickle cell disease

 Sickle cell disease (SCD) is a serious group of conditions which are inherited (genetic).
 It affects the red blood cells in the blood.
-Sickle cell anaemia is the name of a specific form of SCD in which there are two sickle cell genes (see below).
+Sickle cell anaemia is the name of a specific form of sickle cell disease in which there are two sickle cell genes (see below).

 What is sickle cell disease?

 In SCD, the red blood cells have a tendency to go out of shape and become sickle-shaped (like a crescent moon) - instead of their normal disc shape.
 This can cause various problems - as described later.
-In between the episodes of illness, people with SCD feel well.
+In between the episodes of illness, people with sickle cell disease feel well.

 SCD is therefore a group of conditions that cause red cells to become sickle-shaped.

 Sickle cell trait is not the same as SCD or sickle cell anaemia.
 Sickle cell trait means you carry a single sickle cell gene, but it does not normally cause illness.
 Read more about sickle cell trait.